Using the Applitools Bitbucket proxy service

 Starting the proxy service

-Start the server by running the following command in the root directory where you cloned the Eyes proxy service repository:
+Start the server by running the following command:

 Configuring repositories and access credentials